 The U.S. Navy's Broad Area Maritime Surveillance (BAMS) unmanned aerial system (UAS) could get a bit more complicated after contract award is announced early next year.
 Dyke Weatherington, deputy of the Unmanned Aerial Systems Planning Task Force, says that the Navy has planned well to ensure the new system will operate on common standards with existing Defense Dept. systems.
 BAMS now includes more than 600 different standards for interoperability, he says.
 But, if one of the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "BAMS could be part of larger program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "BAMS could be part of larger program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.